appsody/appsody-operator/doc/user-guide.md

 ### Operator Configuration

-When started operator creates 2 `ConfigMap` objects that contain values for invdividual stacks in `AppsodyApplication`
+When the operator starts, it creates two `ConfigMap` objects that contain default and constant values for individual stacks in `AppsodyApplication`.

-#### Stack Defaults ConfigMap
+#### Stack defaults

-[`appsody-operator-defaults`](../deploy/stack_defaults.yaml) ConfigMap contains the default values for each stack.
-When users do not provide values inside their `AppsodyApplication` resource operator will look up default values inside this [stack defaults map](../deploy/stack_defaults.yaml).
+ConfigMap [`appsody-operator-defaults`](../deploy/stack_defaults.yaml) contains the default values for each stack.
+When users do not provide values inside their `AppsodyApplication` resource, the operator will look up default values inside this [stack defaults map](../deploy/stack_defaults.yaml).

 Input resource: